dittohed/traffic-intelligence/docs/literature_overview.md

 * algorithms inspired by nature has been applied for solving the TSC problem for 2 decades;
 * evaluation (fitness function calculation) is done using a simulation;
 * genetic algorithms are most prevalent among evolutionary algorithms;
-* for evolutionary algorithms: green times vector for each phase are the most popular decision variables, the most picked objective to minimize is the time delay (either as a single objective or within multiple objectives), some modifications of standard GA are used (NSGA which modifies the selection operator), differential evolution and genetic programming methods are used as well.
+* for evolutionary algorithms: green times vector for each phase are the most popular decision variables, the most picked objective to minimize is the time delay (either as a single objective or within multiple objectives), some modifications of standard GA are used (NSGA which modifies the selection operator), differential evolution and genetic programming methods are used as well;
-* swarm algorithms do not require any prior information about the search space characteristics
+* swarm algorithms do not require any prior information about the search space characteristics;
 * particle swarm optimization is most prevalent among swarm intelligence algorithms;
 * a significant number of papers present PSO algorithms which exhibit a faster convergence rate and less total delay than GA algorithms;
 * the majority of reported PSO approaches optimize the average delay or total travelling time;
-* ant colony optimization algorithms are less popular than particle swarm optimization and tend to optimize the total throughput
+* ant colony optimization algorithms are less popular than particle swarm optimization and tend to optimize the total throughput.

 ### Signal Timing Determination Using Genetic Algorithms (1992)
 * a foundational paper on applying GA for traffic signal control;